Shoppers Drug Mart accused of unethical billing practices

 Prior to the pandemic, MedsCheck consultations were mostly conducted in-person as part of a program launched in 2007 for Ontario patients managing chronic conditions and taking three or more medications.
 A MedsCheck’s intended purpose is to ensure that all prescribed medications are necessary, effective, and not causing adverse side effects.
 During a consult, a pharmacist evaluates the patient's medication list to identify potential issues, such as unnecessary medications, duplications, or interactions that could be doing more harm than good.
 After COVID, changes were made that allowed these consultations to be provided virtually or over the phone, with less stringent documentation requirements.

-Dr. Michelle Cohen, a family doctor practicing in rural Ontario, expressed concern over the administrative burden that unnecessary MedsChecks place on physicians.
-"It's not uncommon to get several in a single day...I find the vast majority of the time the 'no follow-up issues' box is ticked, making it a complete waste of my time," she remarked, emphasizing the inefficiency and lack of necessity of the majority of the checks she receives.
+Dr. Michelle Cohen, a family doctor practicing in rural Ontario, expressed ire over the administrative burden that unnecessary MedsChecks place on physicians.
+"It's not uncommon to get several in a single day ... the vast majority of the time the 'no follow-up issues' box is ticked, making it a complete waste of my time," she said.

 Cohen was particularly taken aback by the financial aspects of the program.
 "I had no idea how much pharmacies were making off MedsChecks.
 I find the amount they are making on a single phone call to be insulting given what the typical payment is for a family doctor," she added.

 Kara O'Keefe, an independent pharmacist from Newfoundland and Labrador, placed emphasis on the positive impact medication reviews can have when properly conducted.
-"I have lots of patients (for whom) we have optimized drug use with med reviews," O'Keefe stated, advocating for the benefits of the service when not abused in the manner being alleged.
-“If there is distrust towards any particular pharmacy or corporation, I would hate for this to rub off onto pharmacists across the country and diminish the great work they do for their patients” she added.
+"I have lots of patients (for whom) we have optimized drug use with med reviews," O'Keefe said, advocating for the benefits of the service when not abused in the manner being alleged.
+“If there is distrust towards any particular pharmacy or corporation, I would hate for this to rub off onto pharmacists across the country” she added.
 O’Keefe also noted that in Newfoundland there are caps on the amount of checks pharmacies are allowed to bill which serve to prevent the abuse being alleged in Ontario.

 Kyro Maseh, an independent pharmacist in Toronto, echoed the sentiment that MedsChecks are far from useless.
 "When done properly, they save lives...They prevent admission to hospital and possibly fatalities," Maseh said, noting the wide discrepancy between the service’s potential when used as intended and its alleged exploitation by pharmacy chains.
 "This is a huge issue with corporate-owned pharmacies."